Tourism's effect on historic cities and sites in focus as global conference kicks off in Kyoto | The Japan Times

 The conference brings together tourism ministers, academic experts, indigenous peoples’ representatives and business leaders to share best practices on managing tourism and preserving and promoting local and national cultures through socially, economically and environmentally sustainable tourism policies.

-At a morning session of top tourism officials from eight countries including Japan, discussion centered on ideas to promote local culture and attract more tourists.
+At a morning session of top tourism officials from eight countries including Japan, discussion centered on best practices and ideas to promote local culture and attract more tourists.
 One of the ways was through getting visitors interested in local festivals.

 “We have many traditional festivals in Ghana that have become a source of historical tourism and are attracting younger people from all over the world,” said Ziblim Iddi, Ghana’s deputy minister of tourism, arts and culture.